The person who initially introduced me to social media in 2005 just announced that he is quitting Facebook.

 I can imagine the many experiments the tribes attempted with fire.
 I wonder how many people were burned, and how many fires spread beyond the control of the tribe.
 It must have been an exciting and dangerous time.

 As time passed, more and more people learned how to create fire and fire became no big deal anymore.
 Everyone moved on.
-But did humanity stop using fire.
+But did humanity stop using fire?
 Of course not.
 We just use fire now when it makes sense to.
 Are there still fire specialists?
 Yes!
 They blow beautiful glass creations, cook wonderful meals, or save our property from being destroyed.

 Just like fire no longer seems like magic, many of us are no longer thrilled with the magic of social media.
 But that does not mean social media is going away.
 No. We are just going to use the tools that help us do what we want to do instead of expecting the tools to do magic for us.

-So where does that leave me as social media consultant?
+So where does that leave me as a social media consultant?
 Well, there are still many people who are just learning what all these tools are and I expect that will continue to be the case for at least a couple of years.
 However, when I show people these tools I get the most joy from seeing their creativity unleashed, new relationships discovered, and newfound courage developed.

-I love empowering people and that is how I will continue to use social media and the ever growing number of digital tools.
+I love empowering people and that is how I will continue to use social media and the ever-growing number of digital tools.
 Just like a glass blower uses fire to shape glass I will use social media to help people shape their dreams.